ROSEN, SKILLED INVESTOR COUNSEL, Encourages The Children's Place, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – PLCE - Children's Place (NASDAQ:PLCE)

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of The Children's Place, Inc. PLCE between March 16, 2023 and February 8, 2024, both dates inclusive (the "Class Period"), of the important April 29, 2024 lead plaintiff deadline.
+WHY: New York, N.Y., March 17, 2024.
+Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of The Children's Place, Inc. PLCE between March 16, 2023 and February 8, 2024, both dates inclusive (the "Class Period"), of the important April 29, 2024 lead plaintiff deadline.

 SO WHAT: If you purchased The Children's Place securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.